Maeteam/web-dev-tutorial/README.md

 | HackShopExploits      | Hackshop exploits page |
 | Jobs      | Hackshop jobs page |
 | CTF      | Hackshop CTF page |
+## load images
+lets start off, by saying images are loadable by default in grey hack, but only a few. you can see how to load images in [Default Templates](Example-Sources/Default-templates)

 Note: IDs should only belong to one object, it will be cleaner that way.
 ## Javascript